diegopefm/vueling.front/README.md

 5) Download and install modules: npm install

+6) Update Node to latest version (front is developed with Angular 8 so, if not latest node version is installed ng serve will most likely fail): https://nodejs.org/es/download/

-6) Launch app: ng serve => Open Chrome with http://localhost:4200
+7) Launch app: ng serve => Open Chrome with http://localhost:4200